John Roll: Early life and education

-Roll was born in Pittsburgh to a Catholic family, and grew up in Arizona.
+Roll was born in Pittsburgh to a Roman Catholic family, and grew up in Arizona.
 He attended Salpointe Catholic High School in Tucson.
 Roll received his Bachelor of Arts degree from the University of Arizona in 1969, a Juris Doctor from the University of Arizona College of Law in 1972, and a Master of Laws from the University of Virginia School of Law in 1990.

 Personal life

-Roll and his wife, Maureen, had been married for 41 years at the time of his death.
+Roll and his wife, Maureen, had been married for nearly 40 years at the time of his death.
 They had three sons.
 He was described as "deeply conservative", politically, and a lifelong Republican.

 Roll was a Roman Catholic who attended Mass daily.
 He served as a lector in the sacred liturgy.
 He was an active member of the St. Thomas More Society and a Fourth Degree Knight of Columbus.

 Legal career

 Roll was a bailiff for the Pima County Superior Court from 1972 to 1973.
 He was an assistant city attorney of Tucson in 1973, and was then a deputy county attorney of Pima County's Criminal Division from 1973 to 1980.
 He was a clinical instructor at the University of Arizona College of Law from 1978 to 1979, after which he served as an Assistant United States Attorney for the District of Arizona from 1980 to 1987.
 During that time, he was attached to an organized crime task force (1982–1986) and the Civil Division (1986–1987).
-After his years as an Assistant United States Attorney, he became a state judge and served on the Court of Appeals, Division Two, for the State of Arizona from 1987 to 1991, and eventually became its vice-chief judge in 1991.
+After his years as an Assistant United States Attorney, he became a state judge and served on the Arizona Court of Appeals, Division Two, from 1987 to 1991, and eventually became its vice-chief judge in 1991.
 He also served as a judge on the Pima County Superior Court, Criminal Bench, in that year.